clickthisnick/CraigLister/README.md

 Pillow

 Python imaging library.
 To install use "pip install Pillow".
-If you have an error you may need to "pip uninstall PIL" and reistall Pillow as well.
+If you have an error you may need to "pip uninstall PIL" and reinstall Pillow as well.

 Usage
 -----